iRemotech

 Staffing Time and people to run the stack Determines real cost of ownership Ignoring labor in the budget

-A DIY iPhone farm can make sense when:
+A DIY iPhone farm tends to appear workable when:

 • you have technical operators already,